openimsdk/openim-sdk-electron/README.md

 ### Possible Issues ❗

-> if you are using webpack4, you may flow this issue [How to import open-im-sdk-wasm in webpack4.x](https://github.com/openimsdk/open-im-sdk-web-wasm/issues/73).
+> if you are using webpack4, you may flow this issue [How to import @openim/wasm-client-sdk in webpack4.x](https://github.com/openimsdk/open-im-sdk-web-wasm/issues/73).

 ## Usage 🚀